 Providing opportunities for students and student organizations to practice their leadership skills

-The Student Activities Office is committed to providing opportunities for students and student organizations to practice their leadership skills in a variety of ways in order to gain the skills and feedback necessary to sharpen and define their abilities.
+The Student Organizations, Leadership and Engagement Office is committed to providing opportunities for students and student organizations to practice their leadership skills in a variety of ways in order to gain the skills and feedback necessary to sharpen and define their abilities.
 You can find leadership opportunities that we have to offer on the sidebar to the right.

 The Division of Student Life utilizes principles in developing student leaders when creating curricula for their programmatic and educational initiatives.
 These guiding principles intentionally reflect DSL's Core Vales and are also inspired by the theory incorporated from the Social Change Model (Astin & Astin, 1996) and the Relational Leadership Model (Komives, Lucas, McMahon, 1998, 2006).